Tue, Feb 27, 2024 10:50 PMInternet Bundles

 Ping is a clock that counts how long it takes your computer or gaming device to collect megabits of data from internet servers all over the world.
 The signal that is sent out to collect and transfer data from servers is known as ping.
 Slow ping is a nemesis of gamers because it is usually a quick process that doesn't bother the average online browser.

-Fortnite, Overwatch, Rocket League, and League of Legends are some of the most popular video games that require a fast internet connection.
+Fortnite, Overwatch, Rocket League, and League of Legends are some of the most popular video games that require a good internet connection.

 For example, if you're playing a battle royale game like Fortnite, your ability to attack other players while defending your own avatar is crucial to your survival.
 Slow ping can make it difficult to spot an opponent in time to take shelter in a split second, causing you to lag a few frames and lose a life.
 It can be nearly impossible to protect yourself against attacks if your opponent's ping is faster than yours.